MikeORed/random-tables-mcp/docs/README.md

 ## Quick Start

-See the [Getting Started Guide](./guides/getting-started.md) for instructions on how to install, configure, and use the MCP Random Tables server.
+To use the MCP Random Tables server, you'll need to configure it with your LLM client.
+See the examples in the [Examples and Guides](./guides-and-examples/README.md) section for configuration instructions and usage scenarios.

 ## Contributing